 For these reasons, we recommend that you buy an unbranded smartphone if you can.
 A locked phone poses a higher risk since all your data is routed through one carrier, which centralises your data streams and makes it impossible to change SIM cards to disseminate the data over different carriers.
 If your phone is locked, ask someone you trust about unlocking it.

 Smartphones have many settings which control the security of the device.
 It is important to pay attention to how your smartphone is set up.
-In the Hands-on Guides below we will alert you to certain smartphone security settings that are available but not active by default, as well as those which are active by default and make your phone vulnerable.
+In the Tool Guides below we will alert you to certain smartphone security settings that are available but not active by default, as well as those which are active by default and make your phone vulnerable.

 The usual way to install new software on your smartphone is to use the iPhone Appstore or Google Play store, log in with your user credentials, and download and install a desired application.
 By logging-in you associate your usage of the online store with the logged-in user account.
 The owners of the application store keep records of this user's browsing history and application choices.

 The applications which are offered in the official online store are, supposedly, verified by store owners (Google or Apple), but in reality this provides weak protection against what applications will do after being installed on your phone.
 For example, some applications may copy and send out your address book after you install them on your phone.
 On Android phones each application needs to request, during the installation process, what it will be permitted to do when it is in use.
 You should pay close attention to what permissions are requested, and if these permissions make sense for the function of the app you are installing.
 For example, if you are considering a "news reader" application and you find out that it requests the rights to send your contacts over a mobile data connection to a third party, you should look for alternative applications with appropriate access and rights.